DrDonDon/push_electricity_2_microprediction/README.md

 ```
 Here `name` is the prediction name, `values` is a distribution for the next value, and `delay` corresponds to how long you want to predict in the future.

-Our full prediction code which simply takes the last 100 values to create a nieve distribution is below
+Our full prediction code, which simply takes the last 100 values to create a nieve distribution, is below.
+You can obviously create far more sophisticated prediction alogrithms but thats not the objective of this document.
 ```py
 prev_data = mw.get_lagged_values(name=name)
 prev_data = np.array(prev_data[0:101])